architjen/murmur_api/README.md

 Make sure you have all the dependencies installed, and the `.env` file is configured correctly before running the tests.

 ## Deployment

-You can deploy this application to various platforms such as AWS, Heroku, or DigitalOcean.
-If using Docker, you can build a Docker image and push it to Docker Hub or other container registries.

 ### Deploying to Kubernetes cluster